RajanCP/PP-002-Car-rental/README.md

-# PP - 001 Login Form
+# PP - 002 Car rental

-This is my personal project based on a Login Form
+This is my personal project based on a Car Rental website

 ## Table of contents